-Rear panel and reference I/O Board
+Rear panel and Reference I/O board

 - 1. Turn the instrument over.
 On the bottom side of the main chassis, remove the three flat-head 40 X 0.188 T8 screws that attach the rear panel to the chassis.
 When reinstalling, tighten these to 8 in/lb. - 2.
 Turn the instrument right side up.
-Remove the two flat-head 40 X 0.375 T8 screws that secure the 11-17 VDC XLR connector to the rear panel.
-When reinstalling, tighten these to 5.5 in/lb. - 3.
-Using a 9/16 wrench, remove the nut and lock washers from the four SDI female BNC connectors. - 4.
-Using a 3/16 nut driver, remove the 2 DVI jack screws. - 5.
-Remove the nut and lock washer from the SDI Out female BNC connector. - 6.
-Carefully disconnect the cable that leads from the Reference board to J4 on the FPGA board below. - 7.
-Pull gently and separate the rear panel, with the Reference board still attached, from the main chassis.
+Remove the two flat-head 40 X 0.375 T8 screws that attach the ground clip and the XLR connector to the rear panel.
+When reinstalling, install the ground clip as shown.
+(See Figure 3.)
+Tighten the screws to 5.5 in/lb.